 3.1 This policy applies to all members of the school community.
-Woodland Primary School uses the online recording system CPOMs to track and monitor pupil behaviour and how parents will be kept updated about pupil behaviour.
+Woodland Primary School uses the online recording system CPOMs to track and monitor pupil behaviour.
 We work proactively to foster positive relationships with parents and carers so that we may work together to support behaviour in a timely manner.
 Contact with parents, and where appropriate external agencies/professionals, regarding behaviour is recorded on CPOMS.
 The school will apply sanctions within this policy for behaviour that takes place outside of school's premises where it is reasonable to do so, for example if allegations of bullying or inappropriate online activity taking place outside of school hours are reported to the school.